-TechConnect will hold various programs for students and educators to explore career pathways and opportunities related to expansion of a domestic semiconductor workforce to operate the new and expanded facilities as determined as critical to meeting the goals of the CHIPS Incentives Program.
+TechConnect aims to raise student and educator awareness from all backgrounds - community college, undergraduate, and graduate - across all regions about the semiconductor industry and associated career opportunities, in light of the $52 billion dollar investment by the US government in the CHIPS act.
+There will be various programs for students and educators to explore career pathways and opportunities related to expansion of a domestic semiconductor workforce to operate the new and expanded facilities as determined as critical to meeting the goals of the CHIPS Incentives program.

 - Tutorial on the semiconductor industry - What is it?
 What kind of technologies does it employ?
 What kind of skills does it employ?
 Why CHIPS act?

-- Job fair on the expo floor.
+- Career opportunities/training/internship programs fair on the expo floor.
 Representatives of semiconductor companies and training/internship programs will be on hand to meet 1:1 with students and educators to discuss opportunities and application processes.

 - Poster session on expo floor co-located with job fair for students to exhibit their research.
 Submit your poster for consideration here.